-Note: FR = Free Ridership; SO = Spillover

 † Navigant will coordinate with ComEd to determine appropriate dates to pull tracking data extracts for each wave.

 Tracking System Review

 The tracking system review, concurrent with the start of the impact analysis cycle, serves two key purposes.
 Primarily, it ensures that the fields provided in the tracking data are sufficient for the evaluation team to calculate savings for the targeted measures.
 Additionally, this review helps guarantee that the tracking data is consistent with the program’s data in eTRACK.